Abibubble/milestone2-harry-potter-quiz/README.md

 #### Mobile
 1. Google Chrome
-    * All tested and working correctly
+    * All tested and working correctly.

 2. Safari
     *

 3. Samsung Internet
+    * On dark mode, all of the colours invert, as shown in [my testing file](testing.md).
-    * All tested and working correctly
+    * Everything else tested and working correctly.

 ### Further Testing
 The website was tested on Google Chrome, Firefox, Internet Explorer, Microsoft Edge, Safari and Samsung Internet browsers.